Freedom Challenge Race Rules (June 2022)

 The Race Goal

 The object of the Freedom Challenge events is for participants to complete the prescribed route in the shortest possible time under their own power and without the aid of others.
-To that end, the rules set out below will govern the Race Across South Africa, the Race to Rhodes, the Race to Cradock and the Race to Willowmore (referred to as “the race”).

 THE 'GOLDEN RULES'

 The Golden Rules are a distillation of the General Race Rules which are set out in more detail below.

 After the commencement of the race, challengers may not be transported at any time by motorized means whether forward, backward or off the trail with a vehicle or they will be disqualified.

 Golden Rule 2 - Close Gates

 Always close any gate that you open yourself, even if there are riders immediately behind you.
 Failure to close gates properly will lead to severe time penalties or disqualification.

 Challengers may not receive personal support or outside assistance at any stage during the race.
 This includes but is not limited to visits by family, friends or supporters anywhere along the route or receiving any sort of gear, equipment, food or spares.